Originally written: 2/22/2015; last update: 7/7/2018

 If you boot nothing but Windows, chances are this page won't do you any good, except perhaps to help satisfy your curiosity about the inner workings of Secure Boot.
 If you dual-boot Windows and a single popular Linux distribution such as Fedora or Ubuntu, you probably don't need this page, either; such distributions ship with Secure Boot solutions that work reasonably well for such dual-boot configurations.
 If your needs are more complex, though, you may find this page of interest.

 Secure Boot works by installing a set of keys in the computer's firmware.
 These keys (or more precisely, their private counterparts) are used to sign boot loaders, drivers, option ROMs, and other software that the firmware runs.
 Most commodity PCs (desktops, laptops, many tablets, and some servers) sold today include keys that Microsoft controls.
-In fact, Microsoft's keys are the only ones that are more-or-less guaranteed to be installed in your firmware.
+In fact, Microsoft's keys are the only ones that are more-or-less guaranteed to be installed in your firmware, at least on desktop and laptop computers.
 Thus, to install your favorite Linux distribution, you must disable Secure Boot, find a Linux boot loader that's signed with Microsoft's keys, or replace your computer's standard keys with ones that you control.
 This page is about this final option, but both of the other options have their merits.
 Disabling Secure Boot is quick and enables you to easily run any EFI tool you like—but it also leaves you vulnerable to any pre-boot malware that might crop up.
 Using a pre-signed boot loader, such as the popular Shim program, can be even easier than disabling Secure Boot—if your distribution provides such a program.
 If not, you'll need to jump through hoops.
 Also, using a pre-signed boot loader with the default key set means that your computer will accept as valid Microsoft's boot loaders and any others that Microsoft decides to sign.

 Taking control of your computer's Secure Boot keys offers several advantages over these approaches: